 Police Not Above the Law

 As this case shows, police, whether with the LAPD or elsewhere, are not above the law.
-Police misconduct is a real phenomenon, and the police misconduct attorney in Los Angeles at JML Law know how intimidating and scary it can be to come forward with allegations of wrongdoing against a police officer.
+Police misconduct is a real phenomenon, and the police misconduct attorney in Los Angeles at JML Law knows how intimidating and scary it can be to come forward with allegations of wrongdoing against a police officer.
 Our compassionate attorneys are here to help.

 Police misconduct may include actions ranging from harassment to police brutality, coercion, blackmail, forced confessions, abuse of authority, and racial profiling.
 Planting evidence, tampering with witnesses, and other non-regulation behaviors by police fall under the police misconduct umbrella.